eloritzkovitz/atlaset/README.md

 - **Embed maps:** Embed maps directly into your website using a customized HTML iframe.

 ### **Trips**
-- **Trip management:** Plan, track, and recall your travels with flexible trip records
+- **Trip management:** Plan, track and recall your travels with flexible trip records
 - **Timeline mode:** Track your travels showing visited countries on the map

 ### **Quizzes**
 - **Competitive quizzes:** Timed challenges to test your speed and accuracy against the clock
-- **Progress tracking:** See your scores, streaks, and improvements over time
+- **Progress tracking:** See your scores, streaks and improvements over time
 - **Leaderboard:** Compare your results with other users and climb the ranks

 ### **Dashboard**